kazoo-classic/kazoo/applications/fax/doc/postfix.md

 ```
 relay_domains = hash:/etc/postfix/kz_smtp_domains
+# use the line below instead if you have enabled the postfix_lookup
+# server with system_config/fax.postfix_lookup = true.
+relay_domains = tcp:127.0.0.1:19024 # replace 127.0.0.1 with appropriate hostname or IP

 # relayhost should be the IP:PORT of haproxy-smtp-listener or kazoo fax whapp
 relayhost = 127.0.0.1:2525
+# OR if using postfix_lookup, comment relayhost and instead use this:
+transport_maps = tcp:127.0.0.1:19023 # replace 127.0.0.1 with appropriate hostname or IP

 policy-spf_time_limit = 3600s